Saturdays, Sundays and Labor Day,

 Yes!
-Our Royal Flush Privies feature diaper changing facilities in both the mens and ladies rooms and at the Parking Lot #2 restrooms.
+Our Royal Flush Privies feature diaper changing facilities in both the men’s and ladies rooms and at the Parking Lot #2 restrooms.

 Yes!
 Many of our visitors come in costumes ranging from simple to elaborate.
 It’s a great way to add extra fun to your day.

 Yes!
-We have a shoppe called “The Belrose” which rents costumes by the day.
-This shoppe is located inside the Faire, near the Information Booth.
-The best choices are early in the day so plan to arrive as close to our 10:00 AM opening as possible.
-Child sized costumes range in price from $8 – $25 (Average price is $15.)
+The Belrose Costume Rental shop rents costumes by the day.
+This shop is located inside the Faire, near the Information Booth.
+The best choices are available early in the day, so plan to arrive as close to our 10:00 AM opening as possible.
+Child-sized costumes range in price from $8 – $25 (Average price is $15.)
 Adult sized costumes range in price from $18 – $65 (Average price is $39.)

-Visit www.thebelrose.com and click Renaissance Faires for more information.
+Visit www.thebelrose.com for more information.

 Yes.
 There are a limited number of wheelchairs available to borrow from the main office.
 They are first-come first-served.
 No reservations are taken.